Neural tube defects

 Any woman can have a baby with an NTD.
 But there are things that may make you more likely than other women to have a baby with an NTD.
 These are called risk factors.

 - You’ve had a baby with an NTD.
 If you’ve had a baby with an NTD, there’s a 2- to 3-percent chance of having a baby with an NTD in another pregnancy.
-To find out about your risk for NTDs, talk to a genetic counselor.
-This is someone who is trained to help you understand about genes, birth defects and other medical conditions that run in families, and how they can affect your health and your baby’s health.
+A genetic counselor can help you understand your risk for having a baby with an NTD.
+This is someone who is trained to help you understand medical conditions that run in families, and how they can affect your health and your baby’s health.

 - You or your partner has an NTD, your partner has a child with an NTD or someone in either of your families has an NTD.
 This means you have a family history of NTDs.
-To find out about health conditions like NTD that may run in your family, use the March of Dimes Family Health History Form.
+Use the March of Dimes Family Health History Form to keep track of health conditions, including NTDs, that may run in your family.
 Fill it out and share it with your health care provider or genetic counselor.

 Other risk factors for NTDs include:

-- You take certain anti-seizure medicines.
-If you take medicine to prevent seizures, talk to your health care provider before you get pregnant about how the medicine may affect your pregnancy.
+- Taking certain anti-seizure medicines.
+Talk to your health care provider before you get pregnant about how the medicine may affect your pregnancy.

-- You have a high body temperature early in pregnancy.
+- A high body temperature early in pregnancy.
 This may be caused by a fever or by spending a lot of time in a hot tub or sauna.
 If you’re pregnant, stay out of hot tubs and saunas.
 If you do use them, limit the time to less than 10 minutes.